Documentation Index

 If data is flowing through the Open Collector, the graphs will be populated with data regarding total counts and the Mathematical Programming System (MPS) for various parts of the pipeline.
 Each graph has an information icon in the top-left corner.
 Point to this icon for a description of what each graph displays.

-The graph shows heartbeat_pipe Message Received indicating the Syslog messages.
+The graph shows the heartbeat_pipe Message Received, indicating the Syslog messages.

 OpenCollector.png